sdsc-hpc-training-dev/demo-tutorial/AGG.md

 ##### Lmod warning "rebuild your saved collection"

 Lmod allows a user to save a bundle of modules as a collection using module save and module restore.
 This enables you to quickly get the same list of modules loaded if you tend to use the same modules over and over.
 With a new module scheme came a different system MODULEPATH.
-For this reason, if you have some module collections saved, you will experience the following warning: “Lmod Warning: The system MODULEPATH has changed: please rebuild your saved collection.”
-To solve this you need to remove your old collections and create them again.
+For this reason, if you have some module collections saved, you will experience the following warning: ï¿½Lmod Warning: The system MODULEPATH has changed: please rebuild your saved collection.ï¿½ To solve this you need to remove your old collections and create them again.

 * Too see the list of module collections that you currently have: